 On 11 May 2020 the government announced further ‘COVID-19 secure’ guidelines for employers to follow to help them get their businesses back up and running and workplaces operating as safely as possible.
 The Welsh government have produced their own separate guidance for keeping ‘Wales safe at work’.
 Please see further on for more detail on this.

-The new guidance has been updated and now covers 11 workplace settings which are allowed to be open, from outdoor environments and construction sites to factories and takeaways.
+The new guidance has been updated and now covers at least 14 different workplace settings which are allowed to be open, from outdoor environments and construction sites to factories and takeaways.

 On 23 June 2020, it was announced that from 4 July 2020 further measures will take affect in England only, to ease the lockdown and social distancing restrictions.
 The Prime Minister set out that where it is not possible to stay two metres apart, guidance will allow people to keep a social distance of ‘one metre plus’.
 This means staying one metre apart, plus mitigations which reduce the risk of transmission.
 These measures will be kept under review.